-As labeling equipment becomes more technologically advanced, the skillsets required to maintain that equipment have changed.
-Co-packer facilities are often located in rural areas where it's harder to attract maintenance personnel with these new skillsets, as a result many organizations rely on the OEM for technical support.
-Troubleshooting with a support technician remotely via your machine's HMI or a supplier's mobile app can eliminate the downtime and costs associated with needing to fly a technician out to your site.
+As packaging and labeling equipment becomes more technologically advanced, the skillsets required to maintain that equipment have changed.
+Co-packer facilities are often located in rural areas where it's harder to attract maintenance personnel with these new skillsets.
+Troubleshooting with a support technician remotely via your machine's HMI or supplier's mobile app can eliminate the downtime and costs associated with needing to fly a technician out to your site.
 With remote support, you can have a technician dial in and solve the issue quickly.
 Almost 90% of the issues we see from our customers can be solved this way.